Advocacy

 • ICBA is requesting hearings on Navy Federal’s discriminatory mortgage lending practices revealed in an analysis by CNN.

-Section 1033 Exemption.
+Section 1033 Exemption

 ICBA is seeking accommodations for community banks in the implementation of its Dodd-Frank Section 1033 rule.
-Specifically, ICBA is urging the CFPB to exempt community banks with less than $850 million in assets — “small businesses” as defined by the Small Business Administration — from a requirement to create and maintain a third-party developer interface.
+Specifically, ICBA is urging the CFPB to exempt community banks with less than $850 million in assets—“small businesses” as defined by the Small Business Administration—from a requirement to create and maintain a third-party developer interface.
+In addition, ICBA is asking the CFPB to permit banks to charge third parties a reasonable fee for providing access to consumer information.
+Section 1033 requires financial institutions to make available to consumers and authorized third parties data relating to consumers’ transactions and accounts.